 The police are checking to see if you have alcohol in your system by having you blow into a machine which measures the amount of alcohol in your breath which correlates to the amount of alcohol in your blood.
 If you blow and your blood alcohol level is below the legal limit, the officer might ask you to urinate to see if you are under the influence of a drug.

-If you are involved in an accident and are unable to blow, the officer might ask you if you want to be tested by allowing someone to draw your blood.
+If you are involved in an accident and are unable to blow in West Palm Beach, the officer might ask you if you want to be tested by allowing someone to draw your blood.
 In Florida, police can forcibly draw blood if you were involved in a wreck where someone was seriously injured.
 See Florida Statute 316.1933.Florida’s Implied Consent Warning

 The state prosecutor has to prove beyond a reasonable doubt: